-It’s both an art and science, and everyone has different ideas concerning style, cooking process and more.
+There are few things more delicious than smoked meat.
+It’s both an art and science, and everyone has different ideas concerning style, process, and more.

 Buying a Smoker

-- Gas smokers work almost exactly like electric smokers, but use a gas-fueled flame instead of a heating element to make the wood pellets smolder.
+- Propane smokers work almost exactly like electric smokers, but use a gas-fueled flame instead of a heating element to make the wood pellets smolder.
 These are pretty simple as well, and might be a better choice for people for people in areas where electricity is expensive or scarce.

 Choosing a Good Cut of Meat